RosariumRosaria/Geminos/NPCs/Helia/Haru Kairon.md

 ---

 ## Description:
 She has a tough exterior and a soft heart.
 They love listening to [[Michelle Tenou]] play the violin and spending time with kids, often telling them stories.
 Haru is incredibly fast on foot and on horseback, and loves to race.
-They tend to show physical affection in a playful, even violent way.
+They tend to show physical affection in a playfully violent way.

 Despite their tough exterior, Haru has a strong love for dogs and is passionate about technical drawings and architecture.
 They were also one of Selina's favorite students.
 Haru has gone on multiple missions with Michelle.